Working with Docker Registries

 Working with multiple registries with the same domain

-With Codefresh you can connect multiple registries on a global level.
-This allows you to create pipelines that push/pull images to different registries without having to deal with Docker credentials inside the pipeline itself.
+With Codefresh, you can connect multiple registries on a global level.
+This allows you to create pipelines that push/pull images to different registries without having to deal with Docker credentials within the pipeline itself.

-This means that when you reference an image by domain name (e.g. in a freestyle step), Codefresh might not know which Docker registry account you want to use for the pull action.
+This means that when you reference an image by domain name, as in a freestyle step for example, Codefresh might not know which Docker registry account to use for the pull action.

-Notice, that this is not a Codefresh limitation, but a Docker one.
-Even with vanilla Docker you cannot login to multiple registries at the same time if they share the same domain.
+This is not a Codefresh limitation, but a Docker one.
+Even with vanilla Docker you cannot log in to multiple registries at the same time if they share the same domain.

-To solve this problem, Codefresh will automatically detect connected registries that have the same domain and allow you to designate the primary one, that will be used for image resolution when pulling Docker images.
+To solve this problem, Codefresh automatically detects connected registries that have the same domain and allow you to designate the primary one.
+The primary registry is used for image resolution when pulling Docker images.

-In the example above, even though two Dockerhub integrations are connected to Codefresh, only the primary one will be used for pulling images from the docker.io domain (You can still use the second one in push/build steps using the registry
+In the example above, even though two Docker Hub integrations are connected to Codefresh, only the primary one is used to pull images from the docker.io domain.
+You can still use the second one in push/build steps using the registry property.

 The syntax for the freestyle step is the following: